wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 other end of the spectrum, we use fine-grained lock-coupling, releasing the lock on the previous node after acquiring lock on the current node.
 This scheme, unfortunately, needs to take care of various transient states, since a pending request may be later overridden by another request on the same slot, forcing us to use transient states to track these cascaded request on the same block.
-One example is a pending block that is supposed to be fetched in in M state being requested by a `GETS` before the fetch completes.
+One example is a pending block that is supposed to be fetched in M state being requested by a `GETS` before the fetch completes.
 The request will not be blocked since the cache object is not locked.
 In this case, we must remember the transition from M to S using a transient state while the block is being fetched.
 This is similar to what actually happens in a high performance coherence protocol implemented on hardware, but is definitely over-complicated for a simulator like zSim.

+One compromise is to let invalidation and access use the same lock, and each procedure continues to use 2PL for ensuring serializability.
+Unfortunately, this protocol suffers from deadlock, since there is no globally agreed order on the acquisition of locks.
+One example is given in the slides (see above sections for the link) where two threads, A and B, start concurrent requests on cache objects X and Y respectively.
+Assuming these two have a common parent cache Z. A requests a block in S state, shared by both X and Y, to be upgraded to M state, while B requests a block that is currently not in cache Y.
+Sorting the lock set on addresses before the critical section is also infeasible, since both protocols derive their lock set (lock words in the working set cache objects) dynamically, which means that the lock set cannot be known in advance.